rehierl/node-tree-outliner/about-sequences.md

 A **section** is a sequence of subsequent nodes.

 This definition does not state anything about a section's first and last nodes.
-It merely states that a section is not some sequence of arbitrarily selected nodes.
-The order of the nodes associated with a section always corresponds with the document's node sequence.
+It merely states that a section is not just some sequence of arbitrarily selected

-explain ...
+nodes: The order of nodes associated with a section always corresponds with a document's node sequence because nodes must be associated with a section while they are being entered.

 A section that has no subsections is a sequence of directly subsequent nodes.
 Consequently, such a section is a subsequence of its document's node sequence.

-*From the perspective of subsequences:*
+*From the perspective of subsequences*:
 A section that has subsections is a sequence of directly subsequent nodes, if it is considered to also contain all nodes within all of its subsections.

-*From the perspective of objects directly connected with each other:*
+*From the perspective of objects directly connected with each other*:
 A section is a sequence of sequences of directly subsequent nodes, if the nodes of its subsections are considered to be *not* included (i.e. `section := [ sequence-1, sequence-2, ...]`).
 All subsections of a section can therefore be